ajb-4/Chillow/README.md

 Hello, and welcome to Chillow, a full-stack clone of Zillow built with Postgre(database), Rails(backend), and Javascript/React(frontend).
 AWS was used for cloud storage of images.

-The application is hosted on Render and can be found here: https://zillow-clone.onrender.com/
+The application is hosted on Render and can be found here:
+<a href="https://chillow-xur2.onrender.com/">Chillow Live Site</a>

 ## Features
 In addition to user authentication, I have implemented 4 MVP features.